valentynkt/BackendGarden/content/notes/Passwordless Authentication.md

 ## Conclusion

 Passwordless authentication provides a secure, user-friendly alternative to traditional password-based methods.
 By leveraging modern technologies such as biometrics, one-time codes, and hardware tokens, it enhances security and reduces the risks associated with password management.
-Implementing passwordless authentication can significantly improve the user experience and overall security posture of your applications.
+Implementing passwordless authentication can significantly improve the user experience and overall security posture of your applications.cations.